oyvindeh/ucss/README.md

 * Do login, and visit pages both as a logged in and logged out user.
 * Whitelist CSS rules that should be ignored.

-uCSS is written for Node (http://www.nodejs.org/).
+uCSS is written for [Node](http://www.nodejs.org/).
 It can be used both as a library and as a command line tool.
 With a little tweaking, it should also be easy to use it in other contexts as well.

 Want to contribute?
 Please read below.